meganclapinski25/frameworks-web_components/README.md

 ## Framework Integration

-All components are designed to work seamlessly with the ACSD (Athlete CSS Design System) framework.
+All components are designed to work seamlessly with the universal CSS design system framework.
 The integration happens through:

 1. **CSS Import**: Each component imports `acsd.css` directly into its shadow root, ensuring framework styles are available even in encapsulated contexts.

 2. **CSS Custom Properties**: Components rely heavily on CSS variables defined in the framework:
-   - Color tokens (`--color-forest`, `--color-aura`, `--color-surface`, etc.)
+   - Color tokens (`--color-primary`, `--color-secondary`, `--color-surface`, etc.)
    - Spacing tokens (`--space-xs` through `--space-xl`)
    - Typography tokens (`--font-size-*`, `--font-weight-*`)
    - Border and radius tokens (`--radius-*`, `--border-width`)